PatrickMaiyer/Portapack_Wiki/Code-formatting.md

 ## VS Code
 Make sure you have C/C++ extension by Microsoft installed and it should automatically pick up your .clang-format file.
 If not, you can go to the extension settings and specify the location under the `Clang_format_style` setting

-## CLion
-CLion has built in clang-format, just press Ctrl + Shift + L (Windows and Linux) to format the code with ``.clang-format`` configure file within project directory.

 ## CLI
 To format using CLI, make sure you have clang-format-13 installed